 25. The Gift (2015)

-With popularity of psychological thrillers in a domestic setting on the rise, here’s an overlooked film that got lost because of its bad release timing.
+With the popularity of psychological thrillers in a domestic setting on the rise, here’s an overlooked film that got lost because of its bad release timing.
 Who knew that our boy next door, Jason Bateman, the hilarious, bumbling Michael Bluth from ‘Arrested Development’ could play a dark role with such a high degree of perfection?
-A brilliant film which starts off as a stalker movie but slowly delves into darker territories.
+This one is a brilliant film which starts off as a stalker movie but slowly delves into darker territories.
 The lines between protagonist and antagonist are blurred.
-‘The Gift’ will have you feeling uneasy throughout its duration and almost has a perfect climax.
+‘The Gift’ is, without a doubt, a must-watch for cinephiles.

 Read More: Best Medieval Movies of All Time